slipke/csm_ss15_sem_team_vagrant/java-tomcat/chef/README.md

 ## Installation of this project
-Check first if you have installed vagrant and virtualbox.
+Check first if you have installed Vagrant and Virtualbox.
 After that check out the project in an user writeable folder.
 Open the commandline in this folder and just type:
 `vagrant up`
 ### Manual installation of this project
 If you use this project as a standalone project, keep in mind that is only tested and verified with the Linux [hashicorp/precise32](https://atlas.hashicorp.com/hashicorp/boxes/precise32) vagrant box.
 If you have a vm, where you want to setup this project, you should have the [chefdk](https://downloads.chef.io/chef-dk/) installed on your vm.
 Berkshelf is need for the Dependency Management ( this is already included in the chefdk).
-When you have installed the chefdk (or chef + berkshelf),you should switch to the git repo.
+When you have installed the chefdk (or Chef + Berkshelf),you should switch to the git repo.
 Now you can resolve the dependencies by typing:
  * `berks install`

-After that you can start the chef installation
+After that you can start the Chef installation
  with:
  `sudo chef-client --local-mode --runlist 'recipe[apt::default],recipe[java::default],recipe[tomcat::default],recipe[tomcat::users]'`